message/iata/HK.md

 4. Passengers are not allowed to transit through Hong Kong SAR, China to the Mainland of China.
 - This does not apply to passengers with a diplomatic passport.
 5. Passengers must have:
-- a negative COVID-19 nucleic acid test taken at most 72 hours before departure of the last direct flight to Hong Kong, SAR China.
+- a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before departure of the last direct flight to Hong Kong, SAR China.
+More information can be found at <a href="https://www.coronavirus.gov.hk/eng/inbound-travel-faq.html#FAQB5">https://www.coronavirus.gov.hk/eng/inbound-travel-faq.html#FAQB5</a>
 The name in the test result must match the name on the travel document, or a written confirmation issued by the laboratory with the name of the passenger must be presented; and
 - a document proving that the laboratory is:
 - ISO 15189 accredited; or
 - approved by the local government.
 All documents must be in Chinese or English.
 - This does not apply to passengers arriving from the Mainland of China or Macao SAR, China.
-6. Passengers arriving from the Mainland of China or Macao SAR, China must have a negative COVID-19 nucleic acid test taken at most 3 days before arrival.
+6. Passengers arriving from the Mainland of China or Macao SAR, China must have a negative COVID-19 PCR or RT-PCR test taken at most 3 days before arrival.
+More information can be found at <a href="https://www.coronavirus.gov.hk/eng/inbound-travel-faq.html#FAQB5">https://www.coronavirus.gov.hk/eng/inbound-travel-faq.html#FAQB5</a>
 7. Passengers who in the past 21 days have been in or transited through Bangladesh, Brazil, Cambodia, France, Greece, India, Indonesia, Iran, Ireland (Rep.), Malaysia, Nepal, Netherlands, Pakistan, Philippines, Russian Fed., South Africa, Spain, Sri Lanka, Switzerland, Tanzania, Thailand, Turkey, United Arab Emirates, United Kingdom or USA must have a hotel reservation confirmation in Chinese or English for a minimum of 21 nights.
 The hotel must be listed on <a href="https://www.coronavirus.gov.hk/eng/designated-hotel-list.html">https://www.coronavirus.gov.hk/eng/designated-hotel-list.html</a> .
 Details can be found at <a href="https://www.coronavirus.gov.hk/pdf/list_of_recognised_covid19_vaccines.pdf">https://www.coronavirus.gov.hk/pdf/list_of_recognised_covid19_vaccines.pdf</a> .
 8. Passengers without a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival must have a hotel reservation confirmation in Chinese or English for a minimum of 21 nights.
 The certificate must be in Chinese or English or accompanied by a written confirmation in Chinese or English issued by the health authority of the country of vaccination.
 The hotel must be listed on <a href="https://www.coronavirus.gov.hk/eng/designated-hotel-list.html">https://www.coronavirus.gov.hk/eng/designated-hotel-list.html</a> .
 Details can be found at <a href="https://www.coronavirus.gov.hk/pdf/list_of_recognised_covid19_vaccines.pdf">https://www.coronavirus.gov.hk/pdf/list_of_recognised_covid19_vaccines.pdf</a>
 - This does not apply to: